kiselevskaya/Python/experiments/34_question_and_solutions/05_bit_manipulation/README.md

     Write code to find the missing integer.
 Can you do it in O(n) time?

-**08 .py**
+**08 draw_horizontal_line.py**

-    A monochrom screen is stored as a single array of bytes, allowing eight consecutive pixels to be stored in one byte.
+    A monochrome screen is stored as a single array of bytes, allowing eight consecutive pixels to be stored in one byte.
     The screen has width w, where w is divisible by 8 (that is, no byte will be split across rows).
     The height of screen, of course, can be derived from the length of the array and the width.
-    Implement a function drawHorizontalLine(byte[] screen, int width, int x1, int x2, int y) which draws a horisontal line from (x1, y) to (x2, y).
+    Implement a function drawHorizontalLine(byte[] screen, int width, int x1, int x2, int y) which draws a horizontal line from (x1, y) to (x2, y).